maemreyo/react-filterize/README.md

 # @matthew.ngo/react-filterize Documentation

-`@matthew.ngo/react-filterize` is a React library that provides hooks and utility functions to easily filter data.
+`@matthew.ngo/react-filterize` is a React library that provides hooks and utility functions to easily manage and synchronize filter states across URLs, local storage, and API calls.

 ## Table of Contents